MissionalDigerati/BoltPiconSelector/README.md

 Bolt Picon Selector
 ===================

 "Bolt Picon Selector" is an extension for the [Bolt CMS](http://bolt.cm) that creates a custom field for selecting a [Picons](https://picons.me).
+Please note, you need to purchase the picons from [Picons](https://picons.me) before using this plugin.

 Development Notes
 -----------------